 - This area becomes a stimulus for the neighbouring area of the membrane which becomes depolarized.
 The previous membrane gets repolarized due to the movement of sodium ions outside the cell.
 This is how impulses are conducted

-- Nerve impulses are transmitted from one to another neuron through junctions known as synapses which is formed by membranes of a pre-synaptic and post-synaptic neuron.
+- Nerve impulses are transmitted from one neuron to another neuron through synapses which are formed by membranes of a pre-synaptic and post-synaptic neuron.

 - Synapses are of two types – electrical synapses and chemical synapses

-- When an impulse arrives at the axon terminal, it triggers the movement of synaptic vesicles towards the membrane where they fuse with plasma membrane to release neurotransmitters in the synaptic cleft which in turn bind to specific receptors found on the post-synaptic membranes
+- When an impulse reaches the axon terminal, it triggers the movement of synaptic vesicles towards the membrane.
+The plasma membrane and the vesicles fuse and release neurotransmitters in the synaptic cleft which in turn bind to specific receptors found on the post-synaptic membranes

 Reflex Action And Reflex Arc

-- The process of responding to a peripheral nervous stimulation occurs involuntarily requiring the involvement of a part of the CNS known as a reflex action.
+- The process of responding to a peripheral nerve stimulation occurs involuntarily requiring the involvement of a part of the CNS known as a reflex action.

-- The reflex pathway consists of at least one afferent neuron and one efferent neuron
+- The reflex pathway consists of at least one efferent neuron and one afferent neuron.

-- The afferent neuron receives signals from sensory organs and transmits the impulse via a dorsal nerve root into the CNS
+- The afferent neuron receives signals from sensory organs and transmits them to the Central Nervous System.

-- Eyes are located in the sockets of the skull known as orbits.
-The adult eyeball is almost a spherical structure where the wall of the eyeball is composed of three layers – the external layer is composed of a dense connective tissue known as the sclera, the anterior portion of it is the cornea, the middle layer choroid consists of several blood vessels.
-The ciliary body itself continues forward forming a pigmented and opaque structure known as iris
+- Eyes are the most important organ of the human body.
+The wall of the eyeball is composed of three layers – the external layer that comprises a dense connective tissue known as the sclera, the anterior portion of it is the cornea, the middle layer choroid consists of several blood vessels.
+The ciliary body itself continues forward forming a pigmented and opaque structure called iris

-- The eyeball consists of a transparent crystalline lens held in place by ligaments attached to the ciliary body.
+- The eyeball consists of a transparent lens held in place by ligaments joined to the ciliary body.
 The aperture surrounded by the iris in front of the lens is the pupil whose diameter is regulated by muscle fibres of the iris

 - The ear performs two sensory functions – hearing and maintaining body balance.
-The ear can be divided into three major sections – the outer ear, middle ear and inner ear
+The human ear can be divided into the outer ear, middle ear and inner ear

-- The outer ear consists of the pinna and external auditory meatus.
-The pinna collects vibrations producing sound, the external auditory meatus extends to the eardrum
+- The outer ear comprises external auditory meatus and pinna.
+The pinna collects vibrations producing sound, the external auditory meatus extends to the eardrum.

-- The middle ear contains three ossicles called malleus, incus and stapes which are attached to one another in a chain-like fashion.
+- The middle ear comprises three ossicles called malleus, incus and stapes attached to one another.

-- An Eustachian tube connects the middle ear cavity with the pharynx.
+- The middle ear cavity is connected with the pharynx through the eustachian tube.
 It helps in equalising the pressures on either side of the eardrum.

-- The fluid-filled inner ear called labyrinth consists of two parts, the bony and the membranous labyrinths.
+- The inner ear called labyrinth is made up of two parts, the bony and the membranous labyrinths.